 In January-February 2014, Noir City 12 at the Castro Theater in San Francisco presented film noirs from around the world.
 I discuss this series in the Addendum to the page The Old Guard Changes.

-For an excellent festival of international film noir, see the schedule at San Francisco’s Roxie Theater, March 2015, for “A Rare Noir Is Good to Find!
+For an excellent festival of international film noir, see the schedule at San Francisco’s Roxie Theater, 2015, for “A Rare Noir Is Good to Find!
 International Film Noir, 1949-1974.”
-Below is one of the publicity postcards, followed by the YouTube video for the festival.
+Below is one of the publicity postcards, followed by the promotional YouTube video.

 This period begins with the cataclysm of World War I and ends during the high tide of the post-WWII economic “boom” in the early 1960s.
 It is the Great War that triggers, internationally, realism (and, often also, cynicism and darkness) in a variety of art movements, which include theater and painting as well as literature and cinema.